John Noble (privateer): Capture

 At some point in mid-June, Noble and company attempted to seize a Spanish merchant barque, but the latter managed to escape, whereupon they informed the governor of Veragua, Pedro Godinez Osorio, of the Englishmen's cruise.
 The governor immediately manned a rowing frigate with thirty harquebusiers out of Nombre de Dios.
 The frigate soon discovered Noble and company, firing four or five shots at them, whereupon the men crowded into a launch and made their escape.
 The governor gave chase right away, however, aboard a brig and a launch, eventually capturing two of the crew, drowning four, and forcing the rest to run aground near Chagres River.
 The marooned pirates were there apprehended by a former victim of theirs.
 All were convicted of piracy, and hanged (except two boys, who were served life sentences).

 Aftermath

 Legacy

-It has been suggested that Noble may have cruised the shores of colonial Honduras during in the first quarter of 1573, simultaneous to Francis Drake's or John Oxenham's cruise.
+It has been suggested that Noble may have cruised the shores of colonial Honduras in the first quarter of 1573, simultaneous to Francis Drake's or John Oxenham's cruise.